Ranganathaswamy Temple, Srirangam: Vaikunta Ekadashi

-Jyestabisheka
+Jyestabishekam

-The annual gold ornament cleaning festival is called Jyestabisheka (first of anointing) and is celebrated during the Tamil month of aani (June–July).
-The icons of all deities are abluted with water brought in large vessels of gold and silver.
+Jyestabishekam (first of anointing) is an annual three day festival celebrated at the temple during the Tamil month of aani (June–July).
+On each day of the festival the deities are adorned with different kavacham or armours once the golden armour is ceremoniously removed.
+On the first day the deities are adorned with a diamond armour, on the second day a pearl armour, and on the third day a gold armour.

 Brahmotsavam

 Brahmotsavam (Prime festival) is held during the Tamil month of Panguni (March–April).
 The preliminaries like ankurarpanam, rakshabandhanam, bheri thadanam, dhwajarohanam and the sacrificial offerings in the yagasala are gone through as usual.
 The processions go round the Chitrai street in the evenings.
 On the second day, the deity is taken to a garden inside the temple.
 The deity is taken in a palanquin through the river Kaveri to a village on the opposite shore namely Jiyarpuram on the third day.

+Serthi sevai

+Serthi Sevai, meaning "divine union," is a significant ritual at Sri Ranganathaswamy Temple in Srirangam.
+It involves the combined dharshanam of the primary deity, Lord Ranganatha, with his consort, Goddess Ranganayaki, on the day of Panguni Uthiram, only once a year.
+This event, often held during festivals like Panguni Uthiram (March), features grand union of the deities enthroned on a same throne together, allowing devotees to experience a unified darshan.
+Symbolizing divine harmony and unity, Serthi Sevai amplifies spiritual merits through sacred hymns from the Divya Prabandham and elaborate rituals, embodying Srirangam's rich Vaishnavite heritage.It is believed that Sri Ramanujacharya, composed "gadyatraya" (three sacred proses) on such occasion of serthi sevai nearly 900 years before, pleading with the deities for the liberation of himself, as well as the other believers of Srivaishnava movement.

 Other Festivals

 The annual temple chariot festival, called Rathothsavam is celebrated during the Tamil month of thai (January–February) and the processional deity, utsavar is taken round the temple in the temple car.
 Chitra Poornima is a festival based on the mythological incident of Gajendra Moksha (elephant crocodile).
 The elephant suffered in the jaws of crocodile and god rescued the elephant.
 Vasanthothsavam is celebrated during the Tamil month of vaikasi (May–June) which according to inscriptions is celebrated from 1444 CE.